Noise Detection with Spectator Qubits and Quantum Feature Engineering: Conclusion

 Regarding the numeric simulations, we made many choices regarding the design of the various machine learning tools.
 While our choices show a promising performance, there are many other possibilities that could lead to better results.
 It is also important to test the presented ideas on an actual experiment.
-A first simple test would be injecting noise artificially to an almost noiseless qubit, and assess the performance of the protocol.
-Finally, we presented a new application for the quantum feature engineering approach which is noise detection, besides the original proposal in \cite{BQNS,Youssry_2020} for characterization and control of quantum systems.
-It would be interesting to explore further applications in other areas of quantum engineering. \paragraph*{Acknowldegments} Funding for this work was provided by the Australian Government via the AUSMURI grant AUSMURI000002.
+A first simple test would be injecting noise artificially to an almost noiseless qubit and assess the performance of the protocol.
+Finally, we presented a new application for the quantum feature engineering approach which is noise detection, besides the original proposal in \cite{BQNS,youssry2022multi,Youssry_2020} for characterization and control of quantum systems.
+It would be interesting to explore further applications in other areas of quantum engineering. \paragraph*{Acknowledgments} Funding for this work was provided by the Australian Government via the AUSMURI grant AUSMURI000002.
 This research is also supported in part by the iHPC facility at UTS.
 AY is supported by an Australian Government Research Training Program Scholarship.
+This work was partially supported by the Australian Government through the Australian Research Council under the Centre of Excellence scheme (No: CE170100012).